 How do I keep chicken rice bowls from getting dry?

 Use thighs, not breast.
-Do not overcook the chicken past 165F.
-Add exactly 1 tbsp water before microwaving.
+Do not overcook the chicken past 165°F. Add exactly 1 tbsp water before microwaving.
 Keep sauce separate until serving days 3 and 4.

 How do I prevent the rice from getting mushy?

 Use the correct ratio: 1 cup jasmine rice to 1.5 cups water.
 Do not lift the lid during the 18-minute cook.
 Let it rest 5 minutes off the heat before fluffing.
-Mushy rice almost always comes from too much water or lifting the lid mid-cook.

 Why do my bowls get soggy in the fridge?